General Policies & Requirements

 Disclosure of Performance Information

 Trainees planning to change programs must make requests to their current program and ABIM to send written evaluations of past performance to the new program.
 These requests must be made in a timely manner to ensure that the new program director has the performance evaluations for review before offering a position.
 A new program director may also request performance evaluations from previous programs and from ABIM concerning trainees who apply for a new position.
-ABIM will respond to written requests from trainees and program directors by providing any performance evaluations it has in its possession and the total credits accumulated toward ABIM's training requirements for Certification.
+ABIM will respond to written requests from trainees and program directors by providing any performance evaluations it has in its possession and the total credits accumulated toward ABIM's training requirements for Board Certification.
 This information will include the comments provided with the evaluation.Top

 Due Process for Evaluations